kevinpschaaf/enyo-wiki/Bootplate.md

 for a relatively pain-free experience when it comes time to prepare your finished app for
 deployment:

+0. Check that you have the node.js runtime installed on your system.
+We need version 0.6 or later for the deploy scripts to work.
+You can download it from http://nodejs.org/.

 1. Duplicate the project folder and give it a name, e.g., `"myapp-deploy"`.
 All the steps below will be done using this duplicate folder.
 (Keep your development version safe!)